The Principles of Our Curriculum Offer

 We do this through a Curriculum that:

-- Develops learning that is rooted in meaningful contexts that have a clear purpose for the learner, and are enjoyable and momorable.
+- Develops learning that is rooted in meaningful contexts that have a clear purpose for the learner, and are enjoyable and memorable.

 - Develops learning that provides opportunities for learners to experience new learning through practical first hand contexts wherever possible.

-- Develops an understanding of teh principles of effective learning.
+- Develops an understanding of the principles of effective learning.